Neraaz/HTESP/docs/tutorial.rst

     mainprogram fermisurface

 to generate Fermi surfaces in different formats using the IFERMI package.
+Check for required dependencies for various plotting option.
+For example, you may need ``kaleido (pip install -U kaleido)`` package to export figures from plotly.

 ---------------------------------------